-The Building BC: Women’s Transition Housing Fund is an investment of $734 million over the next 10 years to build and operate 1,500 new units of housing for women, including transition houses, safe homes, second-stage, and long-term housing.
+This fund is an investment of $734 million over the next 10 years to build and operate 1,500 new units of housing for women.

 The Women’s Transition Housing Fund program provides women and their children who are at risk of violence and/or who have experienced violence with access to safe, secure and confidential services.
 Those services include information and support for decision-making, short-term shelter or housing, referrals to other services, and links to safe, affordable housing.

-The new women’s housing will be operated by non-profit providers who specialize in housing and supports for women and children who are experiencing or at risk of violence.
+Non-profit providers who specialize in housing and supports for women and children who are experiencing or at risk of violence will operate the housing.

 The Province, through BC Housing, will select projects based on community need, with the goal of building 1,500 supportive housing units over the next decade.

 The program is guided by these principles:

 - A women-centred approach to service delivery that includes respect for and support of women’s decisions/choices